 Postdoctoral Research Associate

-He recently completed his PhD at UCLA, worked at the UCLA Center for Community Engagement, and in Germany was a guest researcher at Freie Universität Berlin and the WZB Berlin Social Science Center.
+Kenton recently completed his PhD at UCLA, where he worked at the Center for Community Engagement and Community Scholars Program.
+In Germany, he was a guest researcher at Freie Universität Berlin, WZB Berlin Social Science Center, and the Berlin House of Representatives.

 Kenton is a Scholar Development Editor at Journal of Urban Affairs, and former Managing Editor of Critical Planning Journal.
-Recently, he co-edited a Special Issue on housing movements and care for Antipode, and has one forthcoming on housing movements and racial capitalism for Environment Planning C.
+Recently, he co-edited a Special Issues on housing movements and care (Antipode) and racial capitalism (Environment Planning C).

-Kenton’s film Geographies of Racial Capitalism with Ruth Wilson Gilmore won multiple awards at film festivals.
+Kenton’s film Geographies of Racial Capitalism with Ruth Wilson Gilmore won multiple awards and screened at film festivals.

 You can find out more about his work at kentoncard.com.